Chain recurrent shifts on trees: Introduction

-The example of \cite{LopezPapachainrecontrees} was a weighted backward shift on a directed tree, and that setting is the sole focus of our present work.
-The ``classical Banach sequence spaces" are $\ell^p(\N), 1\leq p<\infty$, and $c_0(\N)$, with their counterparts $\ell^p(\Z), 1\leq p<\infty$, and $c_0(\Z)$.
-Viewing $\N$ as a rooted direct tree and $\Z$ as an unrooted directed tree, it is natural to expand the family of weighted shifts by replacing $\N$ and $\Z$ with other directed trees.
-This effort was initiated in \cite{GrossePapahypercyclic}, in a which a complete characterization was obtained of the hypercyclicity and mixing properties of weighted backward shifts on the classical Banach sequence spaces on directed trees.
-Our goal in this note is similar: we characterize, in terms of the weights, precisely when a weighted backward shift on a classical Banach sequence on a directed tree is chain recurrent.
+The example of \cite{LopezPapachainrecontrees} was a weighted backward shift on a directed tree, and that setting is the primary focus of our present work.
+While \cite{LopezPapachainrecontrees} uses such shifts as a tool to construct a specific counterexample answering a question of Bernardes and Peris \cite{BernardesPeris}, our aim here is the systematic characterization of when chain recurrence occurs within this class.
+The ``classical Banach sequence spaces'' are $\ell^p(\N), 1\leq p<\infty$, and $c_0(\N)$, with their counterparts $\ell^p(\Z), 1\leq p<\infty$, and $c_0(\Z)$.
+Viewing $\N$ as a rooted directed tree and $\Z$ as an unrooted directed tree, it is natural to expand the family of weighted shifts by replacing $\N$ and $\Z$ with other directed trees.
+The dynamical study of such operators was initiated by Mart\'inez-Avenda\~no \cite{Martinez}, and the program was carried forward by Grosse-Erdmann and Papathanasiou \cite{GrossePapahypercyclic}, who obtained a complete characterization of the hypercyclicity, weak mixing, and mixing properties of weighted backward shifts on the classical Banach sequence spaces of directed trees.